1. Breastfeeding is an adjustment.

 7. You don’t have to wean when your baby starts getting teeth.

 Some people think that once an infant’s teeth start coming in they won’t be able to breastfeed.
 Sometimes this is a non-issue depending on how late a baby’s teeth start coming in, but other times infants can be just a few months old when they start getting teeth.
 One of the challenges that comes with nursing an infant with teeth is that they need to learn not to nibble/bite the breast, and there are a variety of methods to help them do that.
-However, if the problem isn’t the biting itself but instead is the location of the teeth and how they press into the breast, Back to Mom’s bite guard is an excellent solution.
+However, if the problem isn’t the biting itself but instead is the location of the teeth and how they press into the breast, Back to Mom’s Natural Connection Shield is an excellent solution.

 8. Your diet can affect your baby's tummy.